 Keri Polmonari, HubSpot's Manager of Customer Success on the SMB team, believes transparency to be one of the most important attributes a good leader can possess.

 "Business changes — like changes in department goals, processes, or personnel — can be difficult and overwhelming," she says, "when everyone understands the why behind these business changes, they are more open and understanding of implications this could have on their jobs, both positive and negative."

 She adds that transparency builds trust, fosters relationships, and creates organizational alignment, all key components of a company's and individual's success.
 Remember, change, whether positive or negative, is inevitable – it’s how you approach it that matters the most.
 By being transparent with your employees about the business changes, you’ll not only build trust and good communication with your team but also foster a culture of operational excellence, which requires a collaborative effort.

 3. Good managers encourage vulnerability.

-These questions ultimately help encourage vulnerability by creating space for you to share information about your life outside of work — and they can go a long way towards creating stronger bonds.
+These questions ultimately help encourage vulnerability by creating space for you to share information about your life outside of work — and they can go a long way toward creating stronger bonds.

-Callan adds, "I'm also very intentional about getting to know my team as individuals, and learn about their lives outside of work.
+Callan adds, "I'm also very intentional about getting to know my team as individuals and learning about their lives outside of work.
 Taking the time upfront to build a strong, authentic relationship with my direct reports helps us tackle inevitable tough challenges down the line."